Biology (BIOL)

 Third of a three-quarter sequence concerned with the structure and function of the human organism.
 Respiratory system, Digestive system, Nutrition and Metabolism, Urinary system, and Reproductive system will be completely and thoroughly covered.

 BIOL 235.
-ELEMENTARY MEDICAL MICROBIOLOG.
+ELEMENTARY MEDICAL MICROBIOLOGY.
 5 Credits.

 Pre-requisites: completion of or concurrent enrollment in CHEM 163.